cvat-ai/cvat/site/content/en/docs/administration/advanced/webhooks.md

 With their flexibility and easy configuration, they open up many possibilities for optimizing and automating your computer vision annotation workflows

-In CVAT you can create webhook for project or for organization.
+In CVAT you can create a webhook for a project or organization.
 You can use CVAT GUI or direct API calls.

 See: